 All Bachelor's programmes contain the basic requirement of a qualifying examination.

 Depending on the programme you want to apply for there are also several programme specific requirements to be aware of, and which vary from programme to programme.

 Remember to check the entry requirements and make sure that you are aware of these requirements before you apply so you know whether or not you need to supplement one or more subjects.
 The entry requirements for SDU´s Bachelor programmes are available under each study programme.

 - a qualifying examination

 - meet the specific entry requirements

 - meet the requirement of a specific grade score (if mentioned under the entry requirements)

 - attend an entrance examination - the aptitude test (uniTEST) and further programme specific test (if mentioned under the entry requirements).

 Find out what it takes to meet the basic requirement of the qualifying examination:

 Most secondary degree Diplomas are assessed as being on the same level as the Danish High School Diploma.
-Though, there are some foreign degrees which require further academic education to be counted as a qualifying examination.
+Though, there are some foreign degrees that require further academic education to be counted as a qualifying examination.
 Check our list of International School leaving examinations, to see which documents you need.

 Is the country you are looking for missing on the list, you are welcome to contact firstname.lastname@example.org for more information.